harreld/Coursera_Capstone/PopularVenueModeling.md

 #### Model Training

 The decision tree was trained using the scikit-learn DecisionTreeClassifier.
 This purpose of the classifier is to consturct a tree of simple tests on the independent variables that will ultimately lead to an endpoint containing the predicted classification of the target variable.
+Details on the underlying algorithm are at https://scikit-learn.org/stable/modules/tree.html

 The training was done using 80% of the 75 cities (60).
 The tree was constructed to a depth of 4.
 After construction of the tree, it was visualized as a flow graph with true or false branches on a condition at each node as well as a best-guess venue category.

 #### Model Validation